Dhanush-Raj1/Product-Search-Agent-Project/README.md

 <br>

 ## 📌 Overview
 The **Product Search Agent** is an AI-powered web application that allows users to search for product details, including price comparisons, from multiple online sources.
-It leverages advanced retrieval methods and Large Language Models (LLMs) to fetch, analyze, and present product information.
+It leverages various agentic tools and Large Language Models (LLMs) to fetch, analyze, and present product information.

 <br>